2021 NBA Finals: Game 1

 Chris Paul scored 32 points and had nine assists and Devin Booker added 27 points to lead Phoenix to a 118–105 win over Milwaukee.
 After he opened the third quarter with a jump shot for the first double-digit lead of the game, Paul later scored eight straight points for the Suns and scored 16 overall in the quarter.
 Phoenix led 88–68 with 2:20 remaining in the quarter after Paul passed to Deandre Ayton, who was fouled and made two free throws.
 In his return from his knee injury, Bucks star Giannis Antetokounmpo returned and had 20 points, 17 rebounds in limited minutes due to foul trouble, and made a chase-down block of a layup attempt by Mikal Bridges that was reminiscent of "The Block" by LeBron James on Andre Iguodala in Game 7 of the 2016 Finals.
 Antetokounmpo's availability was not confirmed until almost an hour before tip-off, and he played with few signs of injury.

 Milwaukee pulled to within seven points midway through the fourth quarter, but Paul passed to Booker for a 3-pointer and then stole the ball from the Bucks' Khris Middleton and hit a jumper to extend the lead to 106–94.
 Ayton finished the game with 22 points and 19 rebounds for Phoenix.
 Middleton scored 29 on 26 shots for the Bucks, but did not attempt a free throw.
 Teammate Jrue Holiday shot just 4 for 14.
 Milwaukee center Brook Lopez was targeted on switches by the Suns, and he was on the bench for most of the second half while Antetokounmpo played center.

 The Suns had 26 free throw attempts in the game, 10 more than the Bucks.
 Phoenix made their first 25 free throws and nearly set a record for most free throws in a game without a miss until Jae Crowder missed with 24.8 seconds left in the game.
 The Suns finished 25 of 26 on their free throws compared to the Bucks' 9 for 16.
 The loss by the Bucks marked the third straight series in which they trailed.
+This marked Phoenix’ first win at home in the Finals since 1976, and the first time they ever held a series lead in the Finals.